James X. Zhang

 In addition, Zhang has made contributions that advance the understanding of the role of health insurance with respect to quality of and access to care among older patients with diabetes (a high-cost, high-resource-utilization patient population).
 His research demonstrated that insurance plays a more variable and nuanced role than commonly thought.
 He showed that while those without insurance are the least likely to meet quality-of-care measures, provision of health insurance such as Medicaid alone is not necessarily sufficient for the delivery of high-quality care.
+More recently, he showed that while generous insurance coverage such as dual Medicare-Medicaid coverage enables patients to overcome major deficiencies in income, such coverage is not sufficient to prevent patients from falling through the cracks as their disease progresses.
+Patients' ability to evaluate the value of healthcare may be hindered by non-economic factors such as mental health; hence, health policy addressing drug affordability and access barriers needs to be implemented in tandem with clinical intervention.
+To bridge the gap in financing for cell and gene therapies, which often have high single-therapy and upfront costs and uncertain long-term benefits, he proposed a value-based mixed-financing mechanism to integrate public and private insurances by allowing buy-ins by private insurance to a public special fund.

 Beyond econometric and statistical approaches, Zhang has contributed to the health sciences by introducing and applying machine-learning techniques to prognostic modeling for patients with lung cancer.
 His research showed that, while the traditional statistical approach and machine-learning approach have similar performance in identifying the most important predictive variables, the order of variable importance is more robust in the machine-learning model than in traditional statistical models regarding the differential functional forms of the variables.